Geosmartncku/SCMPM/README.md

 **Step 2**: - ***run mainStep2.m*** Plot GWR or LR result; 1: plot GWR maps; 0: plot LR maps

 **Input**: - (1) Data/Newcase/1/airbox.csv; (2) Data/Newcase/1/EPA.csv; (3) Data/TWN_shp/gadm36_TWN_shp

+All the codes are written by Prof. Hone-Jay Chu

 # Important Reference
 To support the use of this code and the data please cite the following publication: